ALEXANDRA NASSAR | PRESIDENT

 DEVIN BATHISH | EXECUTIVE DIRECTOR

-Devin has returned to the Heritage council after a short break, as he was an active youth volunteer with the Council from 2005 through 2012 and was an AAHC scholarship recipient in 2011.
+Devin returned to the Heritage council after a short break, as he was an active youth volunteer with the Council from 2005 through 2015 and was an AAHC scholarship recipient in 2011.

 Mohammed Alhammadi, an immigrant from Qatif, Saudi Arabia, graduated from Saginaw Valley State University with his Bachelors in Business Management and Administration.
 While a student, Mohammed was an active member of the Saudi Club at SVSU and a participant in numerous community events focusing on uniting Arabs and non-Arabs alike.
 With a passion to help others, Mohammed is excited to use his education skills, cultural background, and personal immigration experiences to help serve others seeking guidance through the immigration process.
-Mohammed is fluent in English and Arabic.
+Mohammed is fluent in English and Arabic and is accredited by the Department of Justice to assist with immigration clients.

-Lucine Jarrah is a senior at the University of Michigan – Flint.
+Lucine Jarrah is a senior at the University of Michigan – Flint and resident of Grand Blanc.
 She is currently majoring in Political Science and intends to pursue a law degree after graduation.
-She is the founder and current president of the student organization “Cinemas Finest,” a club dedicated to youth empowerment through the arts.
-Additionally, Lucine is Vice President of Student Government at the University of Michigan – Flint.
-Lucine is the 2018/2019 NNAAC Fellow at the AAHC.
-Her goals as Fellow include encouraging youth participation in civic affairs and working to provide youth with more opportunities for educational success.
+She is the founder and previous president of the student organization “Cinemas Finest,” a club dedicated to youth empowerment through the arts, which won the “Outstanding Student Organization” award for 2019.
+Additionally, Lucine formerly served as Vice President of Student Government at the University of Michigan – Flint.
+Lucine’s goals as Marketing & Outreach Coordinator include encouraging Arab American participation in the 2020 Census and working to provide youth with more opportunities for educational success.